thomashope/vector-experiments/README.md

-This is a test repo where I was messing around with impleminting vector swizzles without using templates.
+This is a test repo where I was messing around with impleminting vector swizzles using a union with a 'common initial sequence'.

+There is a macro version without any templates, and a version with templates for the vector type (but not the swizzles).

 Why no templates?
 People say they are slow to compile + link, and can lead to rather slow code, particularly in debug builds.
 I also have a suspicion templates hinder the Edit and Continue button in Visual Studio which IMO is great when it works.